NICKNAME/S: Jook

 Game three in Melbourne saw tensions rise with Nathan Sobey ejected following a halftime confrontation.
 Melbourne narrowly won (101-98) after a missed three-pointer from Deng in the final seconds.
 Game four saw Adelaide storm back to even the series, securing a 90-81 win behind Johnson’s 29 points and 10 rebounds.

 In the deciding Game five, Goulding, Ware, and Prather each turned in strong performances, propelling Melbourne to a 100-82 victory before a packed Hisense Arena, clinching United’s first title since rebranding.
-Chris Goulding earned Finals MVP honors, averaging 16.6 points and 3.6 rebounds.
+Chris Goulding earned Finals MVP honours, averaging 16.6 points and 3.6 rebounds.
 Prather’s third consecutive NBL championship made him the first player in NBL history to win three titles in his first three seasons.

 NEW ZEALAND BREAKERS